 What can you do?

 Follow the saying, “Leave it cleaner than you found it.”
 Or “carry in, carry out.”
 Don’t lose track of your trash and disposables.
-Put them inside of your beach bag until you can find a proper trash can.
+Put them inside your beach bag until you can find a proper trash can.
 You can also consume less prepackaged food, which will be better for your health as well.

 Beach Toys

 This is one item that is particular to beaches but so easily preventable.
 Children scatter and lose their things easily, and almost all beach toys are made of plastic.
-When these items are left on the beach, they go straight into the ocean during high tide.
+When people leave these items on the beach, they go straight into the ocean during high tide.

 You can see how easily small toys are overlooked in the next image.
-Can you guess what that is?A toy buried in the sand.
+Can you guess what that is?

 If you guessed a toy car, you’ve got a good eye!
-A toy car buried in the sand.

 Here are some other examples of left behind or broken toys:

 We found this and my son named it “Mr. Boat.”
-It’s the only toy we kept – the rest we donated.
+We kept this one and donated the rest.
+Photo by Marie Cullis.

 In particular, we found multiple plastic bucket straps, as they are not usually permanently affixed.
 These are easily forgotten about but this cheap plastic will make it into the ocean by the next morning.

-There are a few brands, such as Green Toys, that features a rope strap that is not easily removed.
+There are a few brands, such as Green Toys, that feature a rope strap that is not easily removed.
 The bucket is even made of recycled plastic.
 It’s the one we own and play with year-round.

 What about the packaging for all of those beach toys?

-A plastic net bag that the plastic beach toys were sold in, from American Plastic Toys Inc.
+A plastic net bag that the plastic beach toys were sold in, from American Plastic Toys Inc. Photo by Marie Cullis.

 Below are images of a discarded boogie board left at a wash station near the beach.
 I’d seen these little styrofoam balls lining parts of the beach and I couldn’t figure out what they were from.
 I did not manage to get a good photo of them.
-Once I found this broken board and looked at it closely, I could see that these are cheap boards are simply nylon or polyester fabric (fabrics made from plastics) over styrofoam.
+Once I found this broken board and looked at it closely, I could see that these cheap boards were simply nylon or polyester fabric (fabrics made from plastics) over styrofoam.
 You could not make a worse product for the beach – a product meant to be used in the water that is made of cheap materials and not meant to last more than one vacation – WOW.

 Please don’t buy these.
 This one made it into a proper trash can, but how many end up in the ocean?